-Check gear on the crankshaft at the same time and replace crankshaft if necessary (refer to CRANKSHAFT above).
+Check gear on the crankshaft at the same time and replace crankshaft if necessary (refer to CRANKSHAFT in this subsection).

 Balancer Shaft Bearing Seat Play

 Measure all balancer shaft bearing seats.
 Compare to inside diameter of balancer shaft bearings (see CYLINDER BLOCK INSPECTION in this subsection).